- Home

 - Illegal drug labs.
 Contact your local law enforcement for concerns regarding illegal drug use and drug labs.

-- Contaminated properties.
-Typical sites in Snohomish County include closed landfills, auto wrecking yards, leaking underground storage tank sites or former bulk fuel storage facilities.
+- Cleanup sites.
+Typical sites in Snohomish County include auto wrecking yards, leaking underground storage tank sites or former bulk fuel storage facilities.
 Contact Washington State Department of Ecology for complaints regarding contaminated properties.

 - Water quality issues from a public drinking water system.
 To report a drinking water quality issue from a public water system, contact Washington State Department of Health.